 Competitive, integrated employment is an important goal for people with disabilities.
 What does this mean?
-To state it simply, competitive employment is:
+To state it simply, this means that the person:

-- Work performed on a full-time or part-time basis for which an individual is paid at a rate at or above minimum wage (including benefits, if available) and a wage comparable to what other employees without a disability are receiving for the same type of job; - Work performed at a location where the employee with a disability interacts with other employees without disabilities in comparable positions; and - Work that provides opportunities for advancement the same as other employees who do not have disabilities and work in similar positions.
+- Is paid at a rate at or above minimum wage (including benefits, if available) that is not less than what others without a disability are receiving for the same type of job; - Is at a location where the employee with a disability interacts with other employees without disabilities in comparable positions; and - Has opportunities for advancement, if appropriate.

-The previous chapter discussed services provided through the Division of Developmental Disabilities (DDD).
-DDD works in cooperation with Nebraska VR to coordinate employment services for eligible individuals.
+The previous chapter discussed services provided through the Department of Health and Human Services - Division of Developmental Disabilities.
+That includes services to assist people in preparing for, finding, and keeping a job.
+DHHS-DD also works in cooperation with Nebraska VR to coordinate employment services for eligible individuals.